GrishonNganga/BloGGG/README.md

-# Elevator Pitch
+# bloGGG

-This site allows users to upload one minute pitches and view, upvote and downvote other people's one minute pitches across different categories.
+This site allows writers to pour themselves out and write blogs and readers to read, engage and react to the blogs.
+Also shows an inspirational quote every time the site is loaded.

 #### By **Grishon Gikima**

 ## Description

-Members interact with other members by commenting, upvoting and downvoting other poeple's one minute pitches.
-Conversations can be started on other people's pitches' comment sections.
-Members can view their profiles and see the pitches they themselves have contributed.
+This site allows writers to pour themselves out and write blogs and readers to read, engage and react to the blogs.
+Also shows an inspirational quote every time the site is loaded.

 ## Setup/Installation Requirements